Justin Turner Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 23rd in baseball in home runs given up (176 total, 1.3 per game).
+- Royals pitchers combine to give up 177 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Marsh gets the start for the Royals, his eighth of the season.
-He is 0-7 with a 5.47 ERA and 59 strikeouts in 49 1/3 innings pitched.
+- Clarke (2-4) starts for the Royals, his second of the season.

-- In his last time out on Sunday against the Seattle Mariners, the right-hander went 5 2/3 innings, giving up three earned runs while surrendering five hits.
+- The right-hander last appeared in relief on Thursday, when he threw one scoreless inning against the Pittsburgh Pirates without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.